public interface CacheManager extends Closeable

 one is created according to the provided

-Prior to a Cache
+Prior to a Cache being created the provided Configurations is

-validated within the context of the CacheManager
+validated within the context of the CacheManager properties and

 implementation.

-For example: Attempting to use a Configuration
+For example: Attempting to use a Configuration requiring

 transactional support with an implementation that does not support

-transactions will result in an UnsupportedOperationException
+transactions will result in an UnsupportedOperationException.

-Implementers should be aware that the Configuration
+Implementers should be aware that the Configuration may be used to

-configure other Cache
+configure other Caches.

 There's no requirement on the part of a developer to call this method for

-an application may use.
+each Cache an application may use.
 Implementations may support

 removing the requirement to configure them in an application.
 In such